originphp/log/README.md

 ]);
 ```

-### Creating a Custom Logger
+### Creating a Custom Log Engine

-To create a custom Log Engine, create the folder structure `app/Log/Engine`, all you need is one function that is the log function
+To create a custom Log Engine, create the folder structure `app/Log/Engine`, and create an engine class with the method `log`.

 ```php
 namespace App\Log\Engine;